CRITERIA & GUIDELINES

 2. TRADER INSURANCE

 2.1 Traders must have and carry with them public, and if relevant, product and employers liability insurance while trading at the market.
-Public Liability should be no less than £5 million.
+Public Liability should be no less than £5 million for outdoor spaces, and £2 million for indoor spaces.
 Without this, you will not be permitted to trade.

 2.2 Traders agree to indemnify Ruddington Village Market and its’ affiliates and their partners, officers, directors, employees, representatives, agents, contractors and volunteers, from and against any and all damages, claims, losses, demands, costs, expenses (including professional fees and costs) suffered or incurred directly or indirectly.